milesdaudistel/notes/notes.md

 `su <username>` stands for substitute user.
 Can log into another user without logging out of your current session.
 To get back to your original user, type either `exit` or Ctrl+d.
 Don't su back into your original account, because then you'll have 2 substitutes.

-`sudo <command>` there are certain things you can't do with this, like cd'ing into a file that requires admin permissions.  sudo makes you admin, does the command, then makes you a regular user again.
-So if you sudo into a folder that requires admin permissions, you just get booted back out.
+`sudo <command>` Elevates your privileges for the single command.
+There are certain things you can't do with this, like cd'ing into a file that requires admin permissions.  sudo would elevate your privileges, then cd you into the file, then makes you a regular user again.
+Now that you're a regular user again, you don't have permission to be in that file, so you get kicked out again.
 Use sudo su instead.
 Don't know why, but su prompts for password, but sudo su doesn't.

 Why does sudo su let me become root, but su root asks me for a password?